 Our Innovative Spirit Was Established in 1907

-Motivated by the loss of her own child, our founder, Anna Clise, pioneered the first pediatric hospital in the Northwest.
-Opening on Jan.
-11, 1907, with only seven beds, specialized care for children went from non-existent to obtainable.
+Motivated by the loss of her own child, our founder, Anna Clise, pioneered the first pediatric hospital in the Pacific Northwest.
+It opened on Jan.
+11, 1907, with only seven beds, and specialized care for children went from non-existent to obtainable.

-Clise’s vision of providing care for children regardless of race, religion, gender or a family’s ability to pay, inspires us to provide a platform for today’s faculty and staff that brings their ideas to life regardless of barriers or assumed limitations.
+Clise’s vision of providing care for the children of Seattle regardless of their family’s ability to pay inspires us to provide a platform for today’s faculty and staff that brings their ideas to life regardless of barriers or assumed limitations.

 We want to channel Clise, the first Seattle Children’s innovator, and encourage our faculty and staff to use their experiences with our patients and families to drive more solutions.
 This ode to our past empowers our future.